giantswarm/docs/src/content/advanced/coredns/index.md

 user_questions:
   - How can I override the default CoreDNS configuration?
   - How can I customize the CoreDNS configuration?
+  - How can I adjust resource limits for CoreDNS?
   - Where is the user values ConfigMap for CoreDNS?
 aliases:
   - /guides/advanced-coredns-configuration/